Political views of Christopher Hitchens: Abortion

 Hitchens stated, "[an] unborn child seems to me to be a real concept.
 It's not a growth or an appendix.
 You can't say the rights question doesn't come up.
 I don't think a woman should be forced to choose, or even can be", and, "as a materialist, I think it has been demonstrated that an embryo is a separate body and entity".
 Showing a desire to recognise the unborn as a life, he also affirmed a need for the right to abortion, stating, "the second-best fallback solution, which may sometimes be desirable for other reasons, is termination of pregnancy... all thinking people recognise a painful conflict of rights and interest in this question".

-Hitchens opposed the overturning of Roe v.
+Hitchens opposed an overturning of Roe v.
 Wade and instead hoped for science to develop new solutions to unwanted pregnancies "that will make abortion more like a contraceptive procedure than a surgical one."
 He strongly criticized the encouragement of sexual abstinence within the anti-abortion movement of the Christian right, and the equating of contraceptives to abortion, as expressed by Mother Teresa and representatives of the Roman Catholic Church.